 Coming across Scrum for the first time you may think you can manage projects with ease.

 A Scrum coach assures that two days are quite enough to become a certified Scrum master.
 So, you might expect that you will learn the art of project management, applying such a powerful methodology like Scrum.
-Young jedis involved into rather expensive traineeship have a funny time, playing ball point game and waving cards with numbers.
-Two days later, the jedis are ready to manage their first projects under Scrum.
+Young Jedis involved in rather expensive traineeship have funny time, playing ballpoint games and waving cards with numbers.
+Two days later, the Jedis are ready to manage their first projects under Scrum.
 No wonder.
-They feel inspired by the prospects of easy project and team management and they have a proof of their mastery – the certificates.
+They feel inspired by the prospects of the easy project and team management and they have proof of their mastery – the certificates.